EBI-Metagenomics/pipeline-v5/README.md

 ### Docker

-All the tools are containerized but antiSMASH and InterProScan.
+All the tools are containerized.

+Unfortunately, antiSMASH and InterProScan containers are very big: you can pull containers or pre-install these tools.
 The instructions on how to setup the environment are [here](environment/README.md).

 ## Installation